Showing posts with label PD - platformers. Show all posts

 Wait...
 Come back!!

-Goin' Down With The Captain was developed in GFA Basic by Terry King of Ninth Wave Software and must be one of the silliest titles since the robot monsters invaded our screens!
+Goin' Down With The Captain was developed in GFA Basic by Terry King of Ninth Wave Software and must be one of the silliest titles since the robot monsters invaded.
 Or is it just me?
-Anyhow, imagine yourself as the unlucky cabinboy onboard a sinking ship who is running around looking for the lifebuoys to save him.
-Can you help?
+Anyhow, imagine yourself as the unlucky cabinboy onboard a sinking ship who is running around for the lifebuoys.
+Can you help save him?

-Well, collecting the lifebuoys is easy, but you must venture deep into the waters to find most as they are scattered about the ship.
-Fetch them back to their hangers up on the top deck but you are only able to carry a maximum of two at a time and later levels will require multiple trips into Poseidon's realm.
+Collecting the lifebuoys is easy, but you must venture deep into the waters to find some scattered about the ship.
+Fetch them back to their hangers up on the top deck but you are only able to carry a maximum of two at a time.
+Later levels will require multiple trips into Poseidon's realm.
 This is a frantic race against the clock!

 Sounds interesting, right?
 Okay, let's take a look at a screenshot...